-Article 36 Appeals against decisions made by the Board of Examiners
+Article 33 Appeals against decisions made by the Board of Examiners

-An appeal may be brought against a decision made by the Board of Examiners and/or an examiner within a period of six weeks after the person in question has been notified of the decision.
-Appeals may be brought before the Examination Appeals Board for the exams referred to in Article 7.60 of the Higher Education and Research Act.
+Appeals to the Examinations Appeals Board referred to in Section 7.60 of the Higher Education and Research Act (WHW) against decisions made by the Board of Examiners and/or an examiner may be lodged up to six weeks after the decision in question has been made known to the individual concerned.
 The Board of Examiners will refer to this possibility of appeal in its decision.

-Article 37 Amendments to the Rules and Guidelines of the Board of Examiners
+Article 34 Amendments to the Rules and Guidelines of the Board of Examiners